hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 In order to get HHVM 3.30 LTS use:
 `apt-add-repository "deb https://dl.hhvm.com/ubuntu bionic-lts-3.30 main"`
-This is how lts release were previously released.
+This is how LTS release were previously released.

 ## Choosing A Version